 - Investigating complaints about or made by an individual.

-- Basic account data will be visible to the Operoo support team in any location.
+- Making basic account data visible to members of our Operoo support team in any location so that they can provide user support.
 This includes User/account holder name and email address.

-- Circumstances which we must disclose an individual’s Personal Information.
+- Other circumstances which we may disclose an individual’s Personal Information:

 - If we have reason to suspect that a User is in breach of any Terms of Services, or we have reason to suspect a User has been otherwise engaged in any fraudulent, deceptive or unlawful activity (in which case we may be required disclose that information to a governmental authority); and/or

 - As required or permitted by any law.

 - In order to sell our business (in that we may need to transfer Personal Information to a new owner).
 In this case, we will ensure that the new owner has privacy policies consistent with this policy.